Great Black Swamp: Economic and population growth

-The Great Black Swamp's soils power agricultural growth, even after long-term farming exhausted its original soil nutrients and fertilizers became widely used.
-Since the 19th century, state and federal census records have documented growth in the agricultural economies and populations of Indiana, Ohio, and Michigan.
-Though a 1921 fire destroyed most of the 1890 U.S. census archives, crucial statistics are preserved at the state level.
+The Black Swamp's soils powered agricultural growth, and were initially viewed as "inexhaustible".
+When long-term farming exhausted their original nutrients, fertilizers became widely used.
+By 1870, wetlands purchased for $2–$10 per acre were valued at $20–$50 per acre once drained for farming.

 An 1877 photo of Leipsic in Putnam County.
 Its county population grew from 17,081 in 1870 to 23,713 in 1880, according to the 1920 Ohio census.
-This area was formerly beech forests, elm-ash swamp forests, prairie grasslands, and oak-sugar maple forests, according to 19th-century land surveys.
+This area was formerly forests of beech and oak-sugar maple, elm-ash swamps, and prairies, according to 19th-century land surveys.

-A 2015 photo of wheat being harvested in Pleasant Township, Hancock County.
-This area used to be beech forests and elm-ash swamp forests, according to 19th-century land surveys.
-The county's crop revenues in 2022 were about $198 million (excluding livestock, poultry, and other products), according to the USDA Census of Agriculture.
+Wheat harvesting in Pleasant Township, Hancock County.
+This area used to be beech forests and elm-ash swamps, according to 19th-century land surveys.
+The county's crop revenues in 2022 were about $198 million, according to the USDA.

-In Ohio, the swamp spanned Allen, Defiance, Fulton, Hancock, Henry, Lucas, Ottawa, Paulding, Putnam, Sandusky, Seneca, Van Wert, and Wood counties.
-The 1920 U.S. Census recorded 37,961 farms in the former Ohio swamp region, with a total "Value of All Crops" of $113,532,368 (unadjusted).
-The reported value only considers costs for labor, fertilizer, and animal feed, excluding expenses for equipment (ploughs, shovels), tools, and materials.
-Crops grown in the former swamp included corn, wheat, oats, cereals, fruits (such as apples, peaches, strawberries, raspberries), potatoes, tobacco, sugar beets, forage, and hay.
-The census detailed livestock totals, the value of related products (dairy, wool), farm mortgage debts, and other important figures.
+In Ohio, the swamp spanned Allen, Defiance, Erie, Fulton, Hancock, Henry, Lucas, Ottawa, Paulding, Putnam, Sandusky, Seneca, Van Wert, Williams, and Wood counties.
+The 1920 U.S. Census recorded 42,654 farms in the former Ohio swamp region, reporting $126,317,389 in crop values and $46,300,243 in livestock values (unadjusted).
+Crops included corn, wheat, oats, cereals, fruits (e.g., apples, peaches, strawberries, raspberries), potatoes, tobacco, sugar beets, forage, and hay.
+The census detailed labor and supply costs, livestock totals, the value of related products (dairy, wool), farm mortgage debts, and other important figures.